 Continued guidance likely

-For more information on the accounting implications of tax reform on 2017 financial reporting and beyond, or to learn how Baker Tilly professionals can help, contact our team.
+For more information on the accounting implications of tax reform, or to learn how Baker Tilly professionals can help, contact our team.

 *Health insurance companies will have to ensure the nondeductible 9010 fee is accounted for within Q1 2018 as that is no longer in moratorium and will have the effect of increasing the effective tax rate.